When to Move to the Suburbs: Why More & More People are Moving Pre-Kids

 When Suburban Jungle clients Elizabeth and her husband Mike bought a six-bedroom Victorian in a popular Boston suburb, they didn’t have kids—in fact, they weren’t even married yet.
+But that didn’t stop when they decided to move to the suburbs.

 “We had been in Boston for years—since college, for me,” Elizabeth, a high school art teacher, explains.
-“I was teaching in the suburbs, Mike was working from home most of the week, we were engaged and we knew we’d eventually have kids and want to be in the suburbs.
+“I was teaching in the suburbs, Mike was working from home most of the week, we were engaged, and we knew we’d eventually have kids and want to be in the suburbs.
 So why wait?
 Why get more settled in the city and just wind up leaving?”

 From the city to their perfect suburb